Gomathipriya/Angular-Important-Features/README.md

 * <strong>Automatic</strong>ally takes care of <strong>unsubscribing</strong> from the observalbes
 ``` <p> {{ observalbe | async }} </p> ```
 * async keyword resolve observable to the current value
+* When new value emitted, pipe marks component to be checked for changes
 * Default Without Async - subscribe and map data into a local variable manually -> unsubscribing manually (ngOnDestory) -> to avoid memory leak when the component is destroyed
 * <strong> TakeUntil </strong> operator - Supports multiple observable per subscription - Takes care of unsubscribing - Doesnt work with (onPush) change detection( due to performance optimization)
 ```